Specific Program Capabilities

 Running an SBT session

-To run an SBT session just go to the client's profile and click Start Session on the SBT Session.
+To run a SBT session just go to the client's profile and click Start Session on the SBT Session.
 You can also add the Skill-Based Treatment to an existing session instead of using the separate session.

 SR